 Harry Wallop is a consumer journalist, feature writer, columnist and broadcaster.

 After spending more than a decade at The Daily Telegraph as its retail editor, award-winning consumer affairs editor, ‘Dad of 4’ columnist and senior feature writer, he is now freelance.
-He writes for a variety of national newspapers and magazines, including the Times, Daily Mail, Mail on Sunday, Guardian, Financial Times, Country Life and Tatler.
+He writes for a variety of national newspapers and magazines, including the Times, Sunday Times, Daily Mail, Mail on Sunday, Guardian, Financial Times, Country Life and Tatler.